Unlawful Production Or Distribution Of Certain Sexually Explicit Media (The Deep Fake Porn Law)

 Utilizing artificial intelligence to create “deep fake” pornography has become already almost ubiquitous.
 Deep fakes are videos and images that are digitally created and altered to look like a real person.
 This has understandably caused some consternation among people who don’t want to appear in porn videos.

 The Penal Code classifies the Texas Unlawful Deepfake Porn Production & Distribution law under Title 5 “Offenses Against the Person,” Chapter 21 “Sexual Offenses.”
-Learn more about the Texas offense of Unlawful Production Or Distribution Of Certain Sexually Explicit Videos below.
+Learn more about the Texas offense of Unlawful Production Or Distribution Of Certain Sexually Explicit Media below.

 What are deepfakes?

 The term “deepfake” is a portmanteau combining “deep learning” and “fake.”
 In usage today, it commonly refers to videos generated using machine-learning techniques or artificial intelligence that combine existing images and videos in a way that produces very realistic-looking videos of events that were never actually recorded.
-This meanns that deepfakes can depict people “saying” things they have not said or doing things they did not do.
+This means that deepfakes can depict people “saying” things they have not said or doing things they did not do.

 Is it illegal to make a deepfake in Texas?